CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 The client MUST be set up so that normal activities do not take place with administration rights.
 Only administrators MAY receive administration rights.
 Only administrators can change the system configuration, install or remove applications, or modify or delete system files.
 Users MAY have read-only access to system files.

-Process, conditions and requirements for administrative tasks as well as the separation of tasks between the various roles of the users of the IT system SHOULD be codified in a user and administration concept.
+Process, conditions and requirements for administrative tasks as well as the separation of tasks between the different roles of the users of the IT system SHOULD be codified in a user and administration concept.

 #### SYS.2.1.A3 Enable auto-update mechanisms